progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The `-w` tells `hash-object` to store the object; otherwise, the command simply tells you what the key would be. `-\-stdin` tells the command to read the content from stdin; if you don’t specify this, `hash-object` expects the path to a file.
 The output from the command is a 40-character checksum hash.
 This is the SHA-1 hash — a checksum of the content you’re storing plus a header, which you’ll learn about in a bit.
 Now you can see how Git has stored your data:-->

 Die Option `-w` weist `git hash-object` an, das Objekt zu speichern.
 Andernfalls würde Dir der Befehl lediglich den Schlüssel mitteilen. `--stdin` weist den Befehl an, den Inhalt von aus der Standardeingabe zu lesen.
-Wenn Du diese Option wegläßt, erwartet der Befehl zusätzlich einen Dateipfad.
+Wenn Du diese Option weglässt, erwartet der Befehl zusätzlich einen Dateipfad.
 Die Ausgabe ist eine 40 Zeichen langer SHA-1 Hash, der eine Prüfsumme des gespeicherten Inhaltes darstellt (wir gehen auf diese Hashes gleich noch genauer ein).
 Git hat jetzt außerdem eine neue Datei in der Datenbank angelegt:

 	$ find .git/objects -type f
 	.git/objects/d6/70460b4b4aece5915caf5c68d12f560a9fe3e4